adamrg00/ticket-bot/README.md

 - Create a [discord application](https://discord.com/developers/applications) -> then create a bot inside of your application
 - Add your bot's token to the BOTTOKEN environment variable AND to a .env file in the root of the project
 - Set up the Ticket objects to suit your server, making sure to include the correct role-ids for your server
-- Adjust role based priviledges to however you need
+- Adjust role based priviledges to however you need, each ticket object has an array of strings, each being a different role ID that gets automatically added to that type of ticket with the ability to control the flow of that ticket (add others, close ticket etc)
 - Add the `[server_id] : channel id` to `serverTicketSavedChannels` in `transcript.js` for the channel to send transcripts / ticket close messages to.
 - Run Main.main()
   - This should print the invite link needed to invite your bot to your server, if you havent done that already.
-    - Once the bot is running, one can use the command `$build` in a channel to create the ticket menu, allowing use to begin.
+    - Once the bot is running, a server admin can use the command `$build` in a channel to create the ticket menu, allowing use to begin.
 Other commands can be found in the code